Just Enough Education to Perform

 Just Enough Education to Perform is the third studio album by Welsh rock band Stereophonics.
-Released on 11 April 2001, the album topped the UK Albums Chart with 140,000 copies sold. and spawned three top-ten singles in the form of "Mr. Writer", "Have a Nice Day" and Step on My Old Size Nines".
+Released on 11 April 2001, the album topped the UK Albums Chart with 140,000 copies sold. and spawned three top-twenty singles in the form of "Mr. Writer", "Have a Nice Day" and "Step on My Old Size Nines".
 The album's title comes from a line in the song "Mr. Writer".

-When the album was originally released it had 11 tracks; it was then re-released in 2002 to include"Handbags and Gladrags" after it was released as a single.
+When the album was originally released it had 11 tracks; it was then re-released in 2002 to include "Handbags and Gladrags" after it was released as a single.

 Reception

 Critical response

 Just Enough Education to Perform received generally mixed to positive reviews.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the album received an average score of 68 based on 10 reviews.
 Despite some negative reviews, it had their highest score on Metacritic until 2022's Oochya! exceeded it by one point with a score of 69.

 Writing in Observer Music Monthly, Tony Heyman commented on the title of the album, claiming "regardless of their level of education, the Stereophonics clearly have no performing qualities whatsoever.
 If they are suggesting a connection between formal education and musical ability, they must be four [sic] illiterate morons who were expelled from playschool for being too thick."
 Heyman launched a rant against the group, referring to the album as "musical excrement, scooped unhygienically from a poorly-maintained squat toilet in an area without adequate sanitation."
-He suggested that if it wasn't laminated, the CD insert booklet could be distributed to third-world communities as toilet paper.
+He suggested that if it was not laminated, the CD insert booklet could be distributed to third-world communities as toilet paper.